5 Key Facts The White House Isn't Saying About Their COVID-19 Projections

 The president's guidelines are not what makes the difference ...

-IHME's modelers say they did not take into account the impact of the president's social distancing guidelines — first unveiled on March 16 as a 15-day plan, now extended through May 1.
+IHME's modelers say they did not take into account the impact of the president's social distancing guidelines — first unveiled on March 16 as a 15-day plan, now extended through April 30.
 That's because the president's recommendations are not binding.
 And in states where governors haven't imposed strict social distancing rules of their own, it's not clear to what extent people are following the White House call to stay home as much as possible.
-The recent throng of vacationers on Florida's beaches certainly suggests that plenty of people are not heeding the president's guidelines.
+The recent throng of vacationers on Florida's beaches certainly suggests that plenty of people are not heeding the president's guidelines

 "Even if there's a national order, we have to follow what the state is doing," says Ali Mokdad, a professor of health metrics sciences at IHME.
 "People will follow the rules of their own state."

 ... state action is what matters

-IHME's model forecasts the outcome for each state by taking into account not just which measures state officials have imposed, but the date on which officials imposed the measures, and how much transmission was already underway by that point, as measured by the number of COVID-19 deaths.
-The model also considers how strict the measures are, with the greatest weight given to states that have imposed all three of the following options: closing educational facilities, closing non-essential businesses, and issuing stay-at-home orders.
+IHME's model forecasts the outcome for each state by taking into account not just which measures state officials have imposed, but also the date on which officials imposed the measures and how much transmission was already underway by that point, as measured by the number of COVID-19 deaths.
+The model also considers how strict the measures are, with the greatest weight given to states that have imposed all three of the following options: closing educational facilities, closing nonessential businesses and issuing stay-at-home orders.
 The model is then adjusted based on what portion of a state's residents those various rules have been applied to.
 For instance, are the measures limited to certain cities or counties?
 Or are they statewide rules?

 Loading...

-Governors that haven't issued state-wide social distancing rules will do so in a week.
+Governors that haven't issued statewide social distancing rules will do so in a week.

 A number of governors haven't issued any of the strict social distancing rules the model takes into account.
 Other governors have only issued such rules for select areas of their state.
-States in these categories include Nevada, Texas, Mississippi, Alabama, Georgia, and Florida.
+States in these categories include Texas, Mississippi, Alabama and Georgia.

 IHME's model assumes that seven days from now, all states that haven't already done so will impose the full range of social distancing rules statewide.